Alt text: A modern office with wooden furniture, large windows offering a city view, and a mounted TV on a feature wall.

 2. Eggshell and Satin Finishes: A Balance Between Beauty and Durability

-Eggshell and satin finishes have a slight sheen, making them more resistant to dirt and smoother to clean than matte paints.
+Eggshell and satin finishes have a slight sheen, making them more resistant to dirt and easier to clean than matte paints.

 • Best for: Living rooms, bedrooms, and dining areas.